Kubetui is a terminal user interface (TUI) tool designed for monitoring Kubernetes resources.

-Kubetui is a terminal user interface (TUI) tool designed for monitoring Kubernetes resources.
-It provides an easy-to-use interface for developers and operators to access important information about their applications and infrastructure.
+Kubetui is a terminal user interface (TUI) tool designed for real-time monitoring of Kubernetes resources, enabling developers and operators to access critical information about their applications and infrastructure with ease.

 README